Building a Path to Personal Success

 CLK students, as well as students residing within Copper Country Intermediate School District, can also enroll in one of UPVA’s partner programs.
 These partners offer elective extended learning options for all CLK students.

-The Public Schools of Calumet, Laurium & Keweenaw welcomes students where they are by providing options and opportunities for all students who knock on their door.
-The district respects their heritage and history while providing updated technology and programs to further their students’ learning.
+The Public Schools of Calumet, Laurium & Keweenaw welcome students where they are by providing options and opportunities for all students who knock on their door.
+The district respects its heritage and history while providing updated technology and programs to further its students’ learning.
 As they commit to more personalized learning through CBE, this close-knit family is building a path for all students to be successful in their learning.
 More about CLK’s student-centered learning focus can be found in this Michigan Virtual Learning Research Institute case study.